FoxlyTenTen/SmartPlant/README.md

 ## 📝 Nature of this Project

-Copyright © 2025, SmartPlant
-All rights reserved.

 **Project Title:** SmartPlant
+**Team Name:** AX10S
 **Hackathon:** KitaHack 2025
 **Team Members:** Mohd Adli Syukri bin Noraman, Muhammad Irfan Azraei bin Izhar Kamil, Muhammad Adli bin Rosdan, Muhammad Haziq bin Abdullah
-**Institution:** Universiti Tenaga Nasional (UNITEN) & Asia Pacific University (APU)
+**Institution:** Universiti Tenaga Nasional (UNITEN)

 ### 📚 Nature of Use
 This project is a submission for the **KitaHack 2025 Hackathon**, intended exclusively for educational and competition purposes.
-The listed team members are students from **UNITEN** and **APU**, and the project reflects the academic and innovative effort made during the hackathon.
+The listed team members are students from **UNITEN**, and the project reflects the academic and innovative effort made during the hackathon.

-### ⛔ Restrictions on Use
-This project is **not intended for commercial use**.
-Unauthorized reproduction, distribution, modification, or commercial exploitation of any part of this work is strictly prohibited without prior written permission from the copyright holders.

-### 🎓 For Educational and Competition Use Only
-All content and technologies used in this project are made available solely for **learning, research, academic evaluation**, and **hackathon participation**.
-Use beyond these stated purposes, especially for profit or commercial gain, is not allowed.

 ---